Cultural depictions of spiders: Post-classical Europe

+The story of Tom Thumb in several versions includes Tom Thumb's death by a spider bite.
+In an 18th-century poem, his death is portrayed in the following verses:

 In literature

 The epic poem Metamorphoses, written by Ovid two millennia ago, includes the metamorphosis of Arachne.
 This was retold in Dante Alighieri's depiction as the half-spider Arachne in the second book of his Divine Comedy, Purgatorio.

-Considered as the earliest known work of science fiction in Western literature, the 2nd-century satirical novel A True Story by Lucian of Samosata includes a battle between the People of the Moon and the People of the Earth featuring giant spiders that are bigger than the islands of Cyclades.
+Considered as the earliest known work of science fiction in Western literature, the 2nd-century satirical novel A True Story by Lucian of Samosata includes a battle between the People of the Moon and the People of the Earth featuring giant spiders that are "bigger than the islands of Cyclades".